sgladkoff/goldpan/docs/interpretisto.md

 - See and hear what the other **Participants** and **Presenters** are streaming and sharing;
 - Access the chat.

 If the conference has interpretation enabled, you will be able to choose your preferred language in order to hear the simultaneous interpretation being done for that language.
 Any other audio will be reduced in volume to 30%, by default, to make the interpreration easier to hear.
-You can change this reduction rate in the **Options** menu.
+You can change this reduction rate in the **Settings** menu.
 A green light will appear on your **Turn interpretation on/off** UI button if an **Interpreter** of the appropriate language pair is online.

 You will have access to the additional materials of the conference (if any) via the **Download additional materials** button.